Excel INDEX Function

 The formulas below show how INDEX can be used to get a value:

-In the examples above, the location is "hardcoded".
-Typically, the MATCH function is used to find the location, which is then fed into INDEX.
+In the examples above, the position is "hardcoded".
+Typically, the MATCH function is used to find the position, which is then fed into INDEX.
 This article explains how INDEX and MATCH can be used together with many examples:

 =INDEX(A1:A5,2) // returns A2

 In a typical formula, you'll see the value in cell A2 as the result, so it's not obvious that INDEX is returning a reference.
-However, this is a useful feature in formulas like this one, which uses INDEX to dynamically return the sum of an entire column.
+However, this is a useful feature in formulas like this one, which uses INDEX to create a dynamic named range.
+You can use the CELL function to report the reference returned by INDEX.

 The INDEX function has two forms: array and reference.
 Both forms have the same behavior – INDEX returns a reference in a array based on a given row and column location.
 The difference is that the reference form of INDEX allows more than one array, along with an optional argument to select which array should be used.
 Most formulas use the array form of INDEX, but both forms are discussed below.